Spinning Reels

 When your cast is complete, close the bail.
 Turning the reel handle will automatically close the bail for you.
 However, it's best to close the bail manually with your hand.
 This preserves the life of your reel, limiting the effects of wear and tear.

-Good reels should last a lifetime with proper care and maintenance.
 Keep your reel free from sand and dirt.
-Store in a dust free environment or/and use a protective cover for you equipment.
+Store in a dust free environment and/or use a protective cover for you equipment, just like this spinning reel cover.

 Lubricate your reel and its parts as needed, but sparingly.
 Use recommended reel lubricants rather than WD-40.
 WD-40 clunks up over time which ruins your equipment and does not allow for smooth casts and retrieves.
-Real Magic is a very good brand that is versatile for so many other uses as well.
+Reel Magic is a very good brand that is versatile for so many other uses as well.

-More Fun Facts
+More Fun Facts About Spinning Model Reels

 Spinning reels were in use in North America as early as the 1870's.
 In 1948, the Mitchell Reel Company of Clause, France introduced the Mitchell 300, oriented with the basic design that we see today with the reel mounted to the fishing rod and the spool facing forward.